What are the different types of procurement?

 straight to your inbox

-Procurement is an integral part of every company’s processes.
-From managing vendor relationships to sourcing the right raw materials, the different types of procurement play an important role in boosting a company’s profit margins.
+But while the strategies, methods and technology being used in procurement is changing, the fundamentals of procurement remain the same.
+From managing vendor relationships to sourcing the right raw materials, the different types of procurement play an important role in driving company growth.

 What is procurement?

-Procurement refers to the strategic planning and execution companies conduct when managing their supply chain.
-It involves procurement management, supply chain management, and purchasing.
+Procurement is the process of finding and buying resources that a company needs, from raw materials to hiring staff.
+Different stages of the process include procurement management, supply chain management, and purchasing.
 Procurement is a highly involved process that impacts several aspects of a business, from profits and revenues, to manufacturing and logistics.

 Types of procurement

-• Indirect procurement: Indirect procurement involves purchasing items that don’t directly contribute to the production of the company’s end product.
-This includes office supplies, furniture, equipment maintenance, marketing, or consulting services.
+- Indirect procurement: Indirect procurement involves purchasing items that don’t directly contribute to the production of the company’s end product.
+These are resources that are needed to support the overall running of the business, such as office supplies, furniture, equipment maintenance, marketing, or consulting services.

-• Goods procurement: Goods procurement is the material procurement of tangible items, such as office supplies, raw materials, and other physical goods.
-It can also include procuring software subscriptions.
+- Goods procurement: Goods procurement is the material procurement of tangible items, such as office supplies, raw materials, and other physical goods.
+As you can see, goods procurement could fall into the category of both direct or indirect procurement, depending on what the goods are going to be used for.

-• Services Procurement: Services procurement is procuring people-based services that help you run your business.
-It can include anything from software purchases to hiring contractors.
-Services procurement can also include items that fall under the direct and indirect procurement categories.
+- Services Procurement: Services procurement is procuring people-based services that help you run your business.
+The most common costs in this category would be for hiring staff or paying contractors.
+Again, services procurement can include items that fall under both the direct and indirect procurement categories.

 How procurement impacts your business

-Procurement is a strategic function that organizations can use to improve profitability.
-If utilized proactively, it can drive business growth.
-Here’s the impact procurement has on the different aspects of a business:
+Procurement is a strategic function that organizations can use to improve profitability and resilience.
+If utilized proactively, it can both drive business growth and reduce risk.
+Some of the impacts effective procurement can have on a business include:

 Step #1: Locating needs and submitting a purchase request